 - The applicant must possess a valid passport and a return travel ticket or sufficient funds with which to purchase such a ticket.

-- The applicant must possess reasonable funds.
+- The applicant must possess reasonable funds for their stay.

 - The applicant must be in good health.